mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/tutorials/2-extending-a-basic-site.md

 If we rebuild the database, we will see that now the *ArticlePage* table is created.
 Even though we had an *ArticlePage* page type before, the table was not created because we had no fields that were unique to the article page type.
 We now have the extra fields in the database, but still no way of changing them.
-To add these fields to the CMS we have to override the //getCMSFields()// method, which is called by the CMS when it creates the form to edit a page.
+To add these fields to the CMS we have to override the *getCMSFields()* method, which is called by the CMS when it creates the form to edit a page.
 Add the method to the *ArticlePage* class.

 	:::php